TosbackCgusBridge-Bot/CGUs-versions/Saksfifthavenue/Privacy Policy.md

 *   You can set your Internet browser settings to stop accepting new cookies, to receive notice when you receive a new cookie, to disable existing cookies, and to omit images (which will disable pixel tags).
 Note that the opt-out will apply only to the browser that you are using when you elect to opt out of advertising cookies.
 You can learn more about and opt out from receiving third party advertiser cookies by visiting the Network Advertising Initiative's opt-out page here.
 Without cookies or pixel tags though, you may not be able to take full advantage of all of our website features.

-**Mobile Information:** We, or our service providers, may also collect, use, or disclose personal information and non-personal information from and about you on our mobile websites and through your interactions with us on your mobile device.
+**Mobile Information:** We offer mobile applications ("apps") which allow you to shop online, check product availability, learn about store events, or receive other information from us.
+All personal information collected via our mobile application is protected by this Privacy Policy.
+We, or our service providers, may also collect, use, or disclose personal information and non-personal information from and about you on our mobile websites and through your interactions with us on your mobile device.
 This information may include a telephone number and mobile device identifier provided by your mobile device or wireless carrier, as applicable.
-You may interact with us on our mobile websites as you would on our website including the ability to place an order, register for a loyalty program, or otherwise submit information.
+You do not have to provide your location information to use our mobile applications however, store-specific services require a zip code to function and we will save your zip code(s) for future reference.
+When you download our mobile application, you may choose to allow it to obtain your precise location.
+In this case, we will determine your zip code from the precise location data received from your mobile device.
+We do not store precise location data. we only store the zip code associated with the location.
+Our mobile applications offer automatic (push) notifications.
+We will provide push notifications only to those who opt-in to receive them.
+If you have questions about location and notification privacy, please contact your mobile service provider or the manufacturer of your device to learn how to adjust your settings.
+We may offer updated or enhanced versions of our mobile applications that include additional features created by us or using third party functionality.
+Our applications or the third party may automatically collect information about your precise location from your device, but only if you allow it.

   Q: **How does Saks use the information collected?** A: